 Understanding your DevOps capabilities

-Development practices that combine software development and operations to shorten the development life cycle, more commonly referred to as DevOps, are a business model that has revolutionised the way companies work for a few years now, in the pursuit of business efficiencies and benefit to our end-users.
+Development practices that combine software development and operations to shorten the development life cycle, more commonly referred to as DevOps, is a business model that has revolutionised the way companies work for a few years now, in the pursuit of business efficiencies and benefit to our end-users.

 Successful deployment of DevOps at scale improves business performance through increased agility, enabling you to deliver new features to your customers much quicker than a siloed approach ever did.